AsapTyme/AsapTyme/README.md

 - 👋 Hi, I’m Justin!
 - 👀 I’m interested in Front End Web Development
-- 🌱 I’m currently learning HTML5, Swift, and CSS
+- 🌱 I’m currently learning Next.js, Three.js, React.js, Angular and Deno
 - 💞️ I’m looking to collaborate on Projects, Assignments, and more
-- 📫 How to reach me: Snapchat and Instagram @AsapTyme
+- 📫 How to reach me: Instagram @AsapTyme

 <!---
 AsapTyme/AsapTyme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.